top of page

 • All requested materials will be handled and pulled by the DCHS staff.

 • Visitors must ask a staff member for assistance if photocopies are needed.
+Any and all copies must only be used for research purposes and must credit Delaware County Historical Society.

 Remote Research Requests